ibm-cloud-docs/containers/cs_users.md

 Resource-based access control (RBAC) is a way of securing your resources that are inside of your cluster and deciding who can perform which Kubernetes actions.
 In the following table, you can see the types of RBAC roles and the types of actions that users can perform with that role.
 The permissions build on each other, which means that an `Admin` also has all of the policies that come with the `View` and `Edit` roles.
 Be sure to give users only the access that they need.

+RBAC roles are automatically set in conjunction with the platform role for the default namespace.
+[You can update the role, or assign roles for other namespaces](#rbac).
+{: tip}

 <table>
   <tr>
     <th>RBAC role</th>